Skip to Content

 Because television sets nowadays are more lightweight and flat, they can be easily placed anywhere in a home, and one of the most common locations is above a fireplace.

-Hanging a flat-screen above a mantel serves dual-purpose – – it converts it to an entertainment center, while also serving as the room’s centerpiece.
-This set-up is very useful if you want to free up floor space for more furniture.
+Hanging a flat-screen above a mantel serves dual-purpose – – it converts it to an entertainment center while also serving as the room’s centerpiece.
+This setup is very useful if you want to free up floor space for more furniture.

 Make sure to read your TV’s technical specifications to make sure that it does not exceed the recommended temperature.
-Too much heat coming from a fireplace can affect your TV’s lifespan and may eventually break it, so test out the surface temperature first.
+Too much heat coming from a hearth can affect your TV’s lifespan and may eventually break it, so test out the surface temperature first.

 Also, invest in a secure mounting mechanism to make sure that your TV does not fall off.
 There are a number of mounting methods and systems that you can try out, but make sure to opt for the one suited for your TV’s weight and size.